1. Provide responses better and faster than phone and email

-3. Allowing customers to complete transactions
+3. Allow customers to complete transactions

 Rich messaging is all about making the entire experience with your business as convenient as possible for your customers.
 There are a plethora of use cases and industries where the value is evident, but none so much as retail.